 - Add your credit or debit cards which can be used for payments and withdrawals

 Once your account is up and running you can choose which PayPal payment options will work best for your business, and start taking sales.
+Learn more from our how to create a PayPal account guide.

-Depending on where and how you do business, you might find you’re better off with a different option - or combination of options - including a specialist multi-currency account from Wise to help you receive and send international payments for less.
+Depending on where and how you do business, you might find you’re better off with a different option - or combination of options - including a specialist multi-currency account from Wise Business to help you receive and send international payments for less.

-- PayPal Singapore - Setting up business account
+- PayPal Singapore - business

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.